stootoon/crick-osn-decoding-release/README.md

 		- CSV files `inputXYZ.csv`.
 These files contain input configurations to be run and are passed to `run.py`.
 		- Each row inside and `inputXYZ.csv` file specifies a particular input configuration.
 		- The header row describes the meaning of each column, such as the seed being used, the frequency of the input, etc.
-		- In addition to the `inputXYZ.csv` files, the `inputs` also contains a pickle file `config_filtering.p` which continains the details of the responsivity filtering procedure used when creating the sweep, that determined which configurations were to be run.
+		- In addition to the `inputXYZ.csv` files, the `inputs` also contains a pickle file `config_filtering.p` which contains the details of the responsivity filtering procedure used when creating the sweep, that determined which configurations were to be run.
 	2. One classifier folder for each classifier used on these inputs.
 		- For example the folder `data/sweeps/all_100x_AB_2000ms_Wyes/lasso_lars_no_intercept` contains the results of running the `lasso_lars_no_intercept` classier on the inputs in `data/sweeps/all_100x_AB_2000ms_Wyes/inputs`.
 		- Each classifier folder contains a list of `outputXYZ.csv` files, one for each `inputXYZ.csv` file.
 		- Each row of an output file corresponds to the same row in the inputs file.
         - The final two columns indicate the training and test accuracy when running the given classifier on the given input configuration.
-		- The classifier olders also contain SLURM output files showing a detailed log of the accuracy computation process.
+		- The classifier folders also contain SLURM output files showing a detailed log of the accuracy computation process.
 # Code Usage
 The full process of creating and running a sweep like those used in the paper are described here.
 To run the decoding analysis on the inputs provided for the sweeps in `data/sweeps` jump straight to step 3.
 ## 1. Generate JSON files defining sweeps using `create_sweeps.py`.